 What are the benefits of working from home?

-The main benefits of working from home are: 1) living very close to your work, 2) flexible hours, 3) low operating costs, 4) having a quiet place to work, and 5) you can take time off if you need to.
+Some benefits of working from home are: 1) living very close to your work, 2) flexible hours, 3) low operating costs (if you are a business/freelancer), and 4) having a quiet place to work.
+However, there are challenges.

 Living very close to your work

 Time is money.
-That half-hour or so that you save every day by not having to travel to or from work is time that can be spent either working or, better still, using that half an hour before and after work as extra rest and relaxation.
+That time that you save every day by not having to travel to or from work can be spent either working or, better still, using that half an hour before and after work as extra rest and relaxation.

 When I first started operating my small business from home, I worked 50 to 60 hours per week because I loved my work, loved making money, and working from home gave me flexibility; I could work day and night if I wanted to.
 I worked very long hours for years.
 Then I had a child.
 Because I had childcare support and worked every evening, I was still able to work quite long hours but had to be far more flexible in regard to when I worked, and since having a child I’ve averaged 40 hours per week, not 60.